Great Stella Manual

 Folding Nets

-There's also a Folding Net view.
-This can show you the nets in 3D, folding up into the final model and unfolding again into separate flat nets.
+The Folding Net view shows the nets in 3D, folding up into the final model and unfolding again into separate flat nets.
 Use Ctrl+Left-drag to interactively fold and unfold the nets.
-Mouse inertia applies here too, which means if you release the left mouse button while still moving the mouse, the folding/unfolding will continue on its own at the current rate.
+Mouse inertia applies here too, so if you release the left mouse button while still moving the mouse, the folding/unfolding will continue on its own at the current rate.

-When unfolding, first the folded nets move apart from each other, then they each unfold individually.
+When unfolding, first the folded nets move apart from each other (if there's more than one net), then they each unfold individually.
 Ctrl+Right-click jumps to the point between these two stages, or just folds the net half-way if there is only a single net.

 When mixing of colors is not permitted within nets, only nets of a single color will be printed at any one time.
-For example, if there are red, yellow, and blue pieces, and you are currently viewing a yellow piece in the Unfolded Net View, then printing will only print yellow nets.
-It will print all the yellow nets though, not just the one you are viewing, and it will try to pack them all together as best it can.
-The print-preview lets you see how many pages there are, so you just put that many pieces of yellow paper in the printer tray (use manual feed for thicker paper and to reduce curling).
-Then you use PageUp or PageDown to change to a net of another color in the Unfolded Net View, and print again with different colored paper, and so on for each different color.
+For example, if there are red, yellow, and blue parts, then you will need to do three print-outs to print all the nets, one for each color.
+If you are currently viewing a yellow net in the Unfolded Net View, then by default, printing will only print yellow nets, but the dialog box has a drop-down list for choosing the paper color you want.
+For the chosen color, all nets of that color will be printed, not just the one you are viewing, and it will try to pack them together as best it can.
+The print-preview lets you see how many pages are required, so you just put that many pieces of red, yellow or blue paper in the printer tray (use manual feed for thicker paper and to reduce curling on some printers).

 Scale